-I ran into what is apparently a not uncommon problem with iPhone video: you start to take a video while the camera is in portrait mode (just by accident of how you’re holding it) and then the rest of the video is stuck that way, even if you took 99% of it in landscape mode.
-If that didn’t make any sense, the bottom line is I had a video I needed to rotate 90 degrees.
-While there were plenty of solutions available on the PC, tons of Googling turned up virtually nothing for Mac Os X, short of finding an old copy of iMovie from five years ago.
+I ran into what is apparently a not uncommon problem with iPhone video: you start to take a video while phone still thinks it’s in portrait orientation (long axis of the phone vertical) and then the rest of the video is stuck that way, even if you took 99% of it in landscape mode (the way God intended).
+You thus have a video that the Mac always wants to display sideways.
+If that didn’t make any sense, the bottom line is I had a video I needed to rotate 90 degrees, and maybe you do, too.
+While there were plenty of solutions available on the PC, tons of Googling turned up virtually nothing for the Mac, short of finding an old copy of iMovie from five years ago.

 Fortunately, I lucked in to a great solution, which doesn’t even require transcoding (with the attendant loss in quality that would result).
-This worked for me in getting a video from portrait to landscape, and I suspect it will only work in that situation.
-(This should be the only situation in which this problem occurs, as nobody in their right mind should ever shoot video in portrait mode on purpose, and if you do, I’m certainly not going to be complicit in aiding and abetting that crime against humanity.)
+By the way, this worked for me in getting a video from portrait to landscape, and I suspect it may only work in that situation.
+(That said, this should be the only valid situation in which this problem occurs, as nobody in their right mind should ever shoot a video in portrait mode, and if you do, I’m certainly not going to be complicit in aiding and abetting that crime against humanity.)

 The solution requires a copy of the very nice all-purpose video player, VLC.

 - It should actually open up in landscape orientation, regardless of the erronious orientation data in the movie file from the iPhone.

 - Select “Streaming/Exporting Wizard” from the File menu.

 - Select “Transcode/Save to file” and click next.